Disciplined-22/LSTM_MODEL_PREDICT_WORD_1/README.md

-# Project Title: Text Generation using LSTM
+# Text Generation using LSTM
 ## Overview
 This project focuses on leveraging Long Short-Term Memory (LSTM) networks to generate coherent and contextually relevant text.
 The model is trained on a dataset containing the writings of Jim Rohn.
 The project is divided into several sections: data preprocessing, model development, and text generation.